DayByDayBy/repetiprompter/README.md

 ## where to look

-there are a few scripts, examples or a few approaches, but the most current implementations are
+there are a few scripts, examples of a few approaches, but the most current implementations are:

 ```
 cubic_repetiprompter_beta.py